Quessian-Phaedrus-Sternabite/Obsidian-Law/MUN_2024/Useful Cases/Land and Maritime Boundary between Cameroon and Nigeria (Cameroon v. Nigeria-Equatorial Guinea intervening).md

 This can be used as defense against the U.S. argument that Germany submitted information "too late."
 In this case, it was established that there is no statute of limitations in addressing action.

+Rebuttal:
+	This does not apply.
+The cases are completely different.
 ### Embedded

 [[Name of embedded]]